Top Swimming Lessons in Atlanta for Kids and Babies

 Few things are as empowering for a child as learning how to swim.
-Families in Atlanta have a number of options to acclimate their children to the water, including individual lessons, home-based instruction, budget-friendly group lessons, and more.
+Luckily, families in Atlanta have a number of options to acclimate their children to the water, including individual swimming lessons, home-based instruction, budget-friendly group swimming lessons, and more.

 Private and group lessons are held at the Piedmont Atlanta Fitness Center on Peachtree Road.
 Lessons begin at 6 months and continue past 6 years old.
 All instructors are Red Cross certified.
 Beginning at the “tadpole” level, toddlers develop a comfort level in the water with a parent.
-Ultimately, children gradate to the “shark” level, where they can try out for the swim team.
-Group lessons begin at $25 per session; private lessons start at $45 per swimmer
+Ultimately, children graduate to the “shark” level, where they can try out for the swim team.
+Group lessons begin at $30 per session; private lessons start at $45 per swimmer.

 The city maintains four indoor swim instruction centers: the C.T.
 Martin Natatorium in the Southwest, Martin Luther King, Jr. Recreation and Aquatic Center and Rosel Fann Natatorium in the Southeast, and Washington Park Natatorium in the Northwest.
 Group lessons are available for children younger than 13, beginning with Aqua Tot classes (parents in the pool) through beginners and into more experienced levels.
 Swimmers receive one-on-one instruction from the city’s certified instructors.
 Classes average $65 per series; nonresident tuition is higher.